Bandon, Oregon: A Must On Your West Coast Road Trip

-When I was planning my drive up the West Coast, I looked for accommodations to stay in on the Oregon Coast.
+When I was planning my solo drive up the West Coast, I looked for accommodations to stay in on the Oregon Coast.
 I could have driven along the Interstate 5 from Petaluma, California and reached Portland quicker, but I always prefer taking the scenic route.
 As I was researching accommodations, I found an Air Bnb rental in Bandon, Oregon.
 There wasn’t much available along the coast for a single person and since I was only stopping to sleep, I wanted something simple.
-I also don’t like to drive more than 10 hours since I was going to be solo and Bandon was about where I would call it a night after a long day.
+I also don’t like to drive more than 10 hours alone and Bandon was about where I would call it a night after a long day of driving.

 Once I left Petaluma I continued driving through Northern California.
-I love the forest so I always I stop to look at the beautiful ancient Redwood trees.
-I take the Avenue of Giants turn off and drive through.
+I love the forest so I always stop to look at the beautiful ancient Redwood trees.
+Avenue of Giants is a great place to turn off and drive through.
 It connects back to Highway 101 so it’s definitely worth the quick detour.

 Standing next to massive Redwoods

-The colors were really like this.
+The colours were really like this.
 No edits!

-After the Avenue of Giants, I kept driving north on Highway 1o1.
-I stopped for a quick photo of Paul Bunyan and Babe at the Trees of Mystery in Klamath.
-I use their facilities but I’ve never actually gone inside.
-I think next time I’ll make a proper visit.
-From Klamath, I drive to the border of Oregon and California for some photos.
-I stopped to take a photo at the sign at Welcome to Oregon sign and I always stop at Crissey Field State Park in Brookings, Oregon.
-There’s a really nice brand-new visitors center with Wi-Fi and bathrooms.
-Even if there are cars in the parking lot, I never see people around.
+After the Avenue of Giants, I kept driving north on Highway 101.
+Naturally, I stopped for a quick photo of Paul Bunyan and Babe at the Trees of Mystery in Klamath.
+I used their restroom facilities but I have never actually gone inside.
+Next time, I’ll make a proper visit.

 Paul Bunyan and Babe the blue ox at Trees of Mystery in Klamath